Tremayne Kirkland

 Tremayne Sy Kirkland (born January 26, 1984) is a former gridiron football wide receiver.
 He played college football at Portland State.
 He was originally signed as an undrafted free agent by the Spokane Shock, then of af2 in 2008.
-He's also played for the South Georgia Wildcats, Tri-Cities Fever and Edmonton Eskimos of the Canadian Football League.
+He's also played for the South Georgia Wildcats, Tri-Cities Fever, and Edmonton Eskimos of the Canadian Football League (CFL).

 Kirkland originally attended UNLV for four years, competing in football only two of those years, redshirt freshman then medical redshirt two years later.
 He then transferred to Portland State where he played football for two years, after receiving a sixth year of eligibility.

 High school career

 Kirkland attended Hiram W. Johnson High School where he was a First-team All-league and All-city quarterback.
-He rushed for 986 yards and 12 touchdowns while passing for 1,200 and 10 more touchdowns as a senior to help lead the Warriors to a 10-2 record in 2001.
+He rushed for 986 yards and 12 touchdowns while passing for 1,200 and 10 more touchdowns as a senior to help lead the Warriors to a 10–2 record in 2001.
 He was the first quarterback from his high school to earn All-city.
 He also lettered three times in basketball, twice in baseball, and ran relays for the track team.